Whimsy Stick

 Belgian Malinois, 18 mo

-“Couldn’t take him anywhere”
+“Couldn’t take him anywhere without an incident”

 Off-leash recall reliable in low-distraction environments